arh-eu/gds-java-sdk/README.md

 client.connect();
 ```

-(During the connection, a connection type message is also sent after the websocket connection.
-If a positive ack message arrives, the connected() method returns true.)
+During the connection, a connection type message is also sent after the websocket connection established.
+If a positive ack message arrives, the client will in connected state, the onConnected() listener triggers and the client.connected() method returns true.
+After that, you can send any type of messages to the GDS.

 ### Create messages

 A message consists of two parts, a header and a data.
-It is usually enough to create only the data part, because the header part is created automatically when the message is sent.
+With this SDK , it is usually enough to create only the data part, because the header part is created automatically when the message is sent.
 Of course, you can also customize the header part, see [Working with custom messages](#Working-with-custom-messages) for the details.

-Let's see how to create a message data.
+Let's see how to create an attachment request type message data.

 ```java
 MessageData data  = MessageManager.createMessageData4AttachmentRequest("SELECT * FROM \"multi_event-@attachment\" WHERE id='TEST2006301005294740' and ownerid='TEST2006301005294810' FOR UPDATE WAIT 86400");